 - green onion, garnish

 - Cut the squash in half, scoop out the seeds, and add a little oil, salt and pepper to cut sides.

 - Place squash cut side down in a baking dish.

 - Bake for 45 minutes or until you can easily pierce the skin with a knife (cooking time depends on size of squash).

-- In a pan, add 1 tbs of oil on medium heat and then add onions, serrano pepper and a pinch of salt.
+- In a pan, add oil on medium heat and then add the onion, serrano pepper and a pinch of salt.

-- Whisk an egg and add it to the mixture then pour it all into a casserole dish.
+- Add the whisked egg to the mixture, combine well and pour into a casserole dish.

 - Bake the casserole at 350 degrees for 30-40 minutes or until golden on top.